ISC 2018 Call for Tutorials

 - By submitting a tutorial proposal, you agree to organize and conduct the tutorial at ISC 2018 in Frankfurt, Germany.

 - Tutorial presenters need to be registered ISC 2018 participants.
-The ISC organizers will grant a 100% discount on the tutorial pass and a 30% discount on the full conference pass to the tutorial presenters.
+The ISC organizers will grant a 100% discount on the tutorial pass to the tutorial presenters.

 - Tutorial organizers are responsible for submitting the material to be given to attendees (slide sets, additional teaching material, software installation and usage guides for practical hands-on sessions, etc.) to the Tutorials Committee Chair.
 The tutorial organizers agree to release these materials to the tutorial attendees.